 #5 Benefit evaluation

 Another aspect of a business case is the outline of benefits that you are likely to achieve if the business or the project is been executed.
 This benefit will serve as a motivating factor if a thing seems to be coming to a standstill.
 You have to highlight this so as to get top management support for your project.

 #6 Project Roles

 Most at times, when roles are not shared, you may not know who to hold responsible for a particular failure.
 When you assign roles to individuals, you will be able to monitor them and hold them accountable for their actions and support them with all the materials that they need to achieve organisational goals.

 #7 Benefit realization plan

 It is one thing to have a plan, it is one other thing to know the benefits of the plan, but you need to have a blueprint or strategy on how you will turn the vision to reality.
 You must know what you need to do at any given time in order to achieve the stated objectives.

 This is what we always refer to as “Plan B”.
-You must have alternatives for every of your plans.
-This can be activated if one of route fails.
+You must have alternatives for every one of your plans.
+This can be activated if one of the routes fails.
 This is what can help you to achieve your project goals.
 We have many failed project today because people failed to think ahead.
-That is why you see many uncompleted projects littering your neighborhood.
+That is why you see many uncompleted projects littering your neighbourhood.

 If you enjoy our article, sign up to get our next article in your inbox.

 You need to confirm your subscription by clicking on the link sent to you.
 You can check the spam folder for it.
 Add us to your mailing list to receive directly from us.